-Invasive plants and grazing species have both also had profound effects on island habitats, with the two often operating in a synergistic manner to produce large scale and long-term changes in native vegetation (Schofield 1989).
-These invasive species effects can be a major factor threatening endemic plants on Mediterranean islands (Montmollin and Strahm 2005)
+Invasive plants and grazing animal species have both also had profound effects on island habitats, with the two often operating in a synergistic manner to produce large scale and long-term changes in native vegetation (Schofield 1989).
+These invasive species effects can be a major factor threatening endemic plants on Mediterranean islands (Montmollin and Strahm 2005) and invasive plant species on these islands have been the focus of the EU project EPIDEMIE (Hulme et al 2008).

 Eradications of invasive species often have striking positive effects on native biota.
 However, species removal in isolation can also result in unexpected changes to other ecosystem components.
 These secondary effects become more likely as the numbers of interacting invaders increase in ecosystems, and as alien species in the late stages of invasion eliminate native species and replace their functional roles.
 Food web and functional role frameworks can be used to identify ecological conditions that forecast the potential for unwanted secondary impacts.
-Integration of eradication into a holistic process of assessment and restoration will help safeguard against accidental, adverse effects on native ecosystems.
-(Zavaleta, Hobbs and Mooney 2001)
+Integration of eradication into a holistic process of assessment and restoration will help safeguard against accidental, adverse effects on native ecosystems (Zavaleta, Hobbs and Mooney 2001).